Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{IXED-INTEGER} optimal control (MIOC) problems commonly arise in various engineering applications, such as assignment problems~\cite{kasis2022optimal}, piecewise-affine (PWA) systems~\cite{corona2008adaptive}, problems with non-convex constraints (e.g., collision avoidance)~\cite{palacios2018cooperative}, and control of hybrid systems~\cite{shao2020vehicle}.
-These problems are particularly challenging as they require simultaneous optimization of a system that involves both continuous and discrete control variables.
+Mixed-integer optimal control (MIOC) problems commonly arise in various engineering applications, such as assignment problems~\cite{wang2021multi}, control of piecewise-affine (PWA) systems~\cite{sun2022piecewise} and hybrid systems~\cite{salahshoor2013novel}.
+These problems are particularly challenging as they require optimization of a system that involves both continuous and discrete control variables.
 Traditional numerical optimization methods, such as branch-and-bound and heuristic algorithms, are computationally expensive or rely on system models~\cite{richards2005mixed,fischetti2010heuristics,belotti2013mixed}, making them unpreferred for general real-time control applications.
-Recent advances in reinforcement learning (RL) have demonstrated promising results in handling complex control problems~\cite{silver2017mastering,vinyals2019grandmaster}.
+Recent advances in reinforcement learning (RL) have demonstrated promising results in handling complex control problems~\cite{silver2017mastering,vinyals2019grandmaster,degrave2022magnetic}.
 However, most existing RL algorithms are tailored for either continuous~\cite{lillicrap2015continuous} or discrete~\cite{silver2017mastering} action spaces, and are not directly applicable to MIOC problems.
 Currently, research on MIOC through RL is still in its nascent stages.
-This paper proposes a novel continuous-discrete reinforcement learning (CDRL) algorithm for MIOC problems, and applies it to a hybrid electric vehicle (HEV) energy management problem to validate its effectiveness.
+This paper proposes an innovative hybrid-action reinforcement learning (HARL) algorithm for MIOC problems, and applies it to a plug-in hybrid electric vehicle (PHEV) energy management problem to validate its effectiveness.